Interstate 40 in North Carolina: Since completion

+Proposed projects

+Part of the Asheville I-26 Connector project in Asheville involves improvements to I-40 from east of the bridge over the French Broad River to just west of the US 23/US 19/US 74A interchange.
+The improvements will widen the freeway, improve the interchanges with US 23/US 19/US 74A, I-240/I-26/US 74, and NC 191, and reconstruct bridges.
+Part of the project has started, but more funding will be needed to complete it.
+Further widening of the interstate west of that area to NC 215 is also planned, but not funded.

-A widening project along I-40 is in development stage, between milemarkers 259 and 279 in Orange and Durham counties.
-After some initial delays due to noise concerns through populated areas and two public comment meetings, the project is currently in the right-of-way acquisition phase, and construction is scheduled to begin around 2022; however, NCDOT has suspended engineering activities for the project.
+Another widening project along I-40 is in development stage, between milemarkers 259 and 279 in Orange and Durham counties.
+After some initial delays due to noise concerns through populated areas and two public comment meetings, the project is currently in the right-of-way acquisition phase, and construction was scheduled to begin around 2022; NCDOT, however, has suspended engineering activities for the project.

+Another widening project along I-40 is also in the development stage between the I-440/US 1/US 64 interchange (exit 293) and the Lake Wheeler Road interchange (exit 297).
+The project, which will add one or two lanes to this portion of the Interstate, will also include a redesign of the former interchange.
+Construction is expected to begin in 2025 at a cost of $68.8 million.

 Exit list

 Related routes

 There are five auxiliary routes and three former business routes for I-40 in the state.